-Come to Valletta and discover the world of knights, full armour, an impressive fortress and pretty architecture.
+Come to the City of Valletta and discover the world of knights, full armour, and also an impressive fortress and pretty architecture.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.